sailfish009/goodvibes/MAINTAINING.md

     git add po/*.{po,pot}
     git commit -m"i18n: Update goodvibes.pot and po files"

-    # Push changes to upstream repository
+    # Push changes to goodvibes.git
     git push

 At last, we can unlock Weblate and update it.

-    # Tell Weblate to pull changes (not needed if Weblate follows your repo automatically)
+    # Make Weblate pull changes from goodvibes.git (not needed if Weblate
+    # is configured to follow the upstream repo automatically)
     wlc pull
-    # Unlock translations
+    # Unlock Weblate translations
     wlc unlock

 For more details, refer to the weblate workflow as described at: